Campus Improvement Plan

 Evaluation Data Sources: Multiple measures

-Strategy 1: Shadow Oaks will provide differentiated small groups, Crunch Time and after school tutorials by various school personnel to intentionally work on readiness standards and provide prerequisite knowledge so that our scholars are more successful during grade level instruction.
+Strategy 1: Shadow Oaks will provide differentiated small groups, Crunch Time, after school tutorials, and Saturday tutorials by various school personnel to intentionally work on readiness standards and provide prerequisite knowledge so that our scholars are more successful during grade level instruction.

 Strategy's Expected Result/Impact: Closing gaps and meeting HB 1416 expectations